The Lawfare Project was established to combat lawfare in all of its manifestations.

 Lawfare is inherently negative.
 It is not a good thing.
 It is the opposite of pursuing justice.
 It is filing frivolous lawsuits and misusing legal processes to intimidate and frustrate opponents in the theatre of war.
-Lawfare is the new legal battlefield.
+Lawfare is the new legal battlefield, and The Lawfare Project is on the frontlines of the lawfare battle, particularly focused on protecting Jewish civil rights and combatting lawfare against the Jewish state in international fora.

 Lawfare proponents manipulate international and national human rights laws to accomplish purposes other than, or contrary to, those for which they were originally enacted.
 For example, the stifling of free speech.